SintefManufacturing/icehms/README.txt

 It has been implemented to facilitate the development of holonic situated multi-agent systems.
 It requires Ice and Python to be installed.
 This is a prototype and many things may not work

-if IceHMS is installed in an unusual place, this may be necessary: export ICEHMS_ROOT=$HOME/icehms/

-Define where the registry server is, the default is localhost 12000: export ICEHMS_REGISTRY="tcp -p 12000 -h tlpc484.sintef.no" export ICEHMS_REGISTRY=p -p 12000 -h localhost"
-#alternative you may do this programmatically after importing icehms in python: icehms.IceRegistrServer = "tcp -p 12000 -h localhost"
+The following environment variables can be necessary: export ICEHMS_ROOT=$HOME/icehms/ export ICEHMS_REGISTRY="tcp -p 12000 -h tlpc484.sintef.no" #Define where the registry server is, the default is localhost 12000: alternatively this can be done programmatically after importing icehms in python: icehms.IceRegistrServer = "tcp -p 12000 -h localhost" export PYTHONPATH=$ICEHMS_ROOT/python/:$PYTHONPATH

-you may also need to setup PYTHONPATH: export PYTHONPATH=$ICEHMS_ROOT/python/:$PYTHONPATH

-slices files defining the interface of your objects may be installed in different places: they can be installed system width then you can have them in the local directory or you can have user slice files in ~/.icehms/slices/ or you can tell IceHMS where to load optional ice slices file export ICEHMS_SLICES="$HOME/MyProject/MySlices/;$HOME/MyProject2/Slices" export ICEHMS_SLICES="$HOME/initcode/slices"
+slices files defining the interface of your objects may be installed in different places: they can be installed system width they can be located in the current directory they can be in user slice directory in ~/.icehms/slices/ they can be at custom places: export ICEHMS_SLICES="$HOME/MyProject/MySlices/;$HOME/MyProject2/Slices"